“How on earth can you afford to travel full time?”

 Thank goodness Dan’s boss agreed and understood why we would want to take this opportunity!

 So I decided I would stop working so that I could focus on worldschooling Roobs.
-It made sense – I have always worked in frontline community development roles which are not suited well to remote working.
-We had heard from other seasoned travelling families that living on a smaller income than you have in your home country is totally possible and actually a lot cheaper than you think.
+It made sense – I have always worked in frontline community development roles which are not well suited to remote working.
+We had heard from other seasoned full time travel families that living on a smaller income than you have in your home country is totally possible and actually a lot cheaper than you think.

 So our experience of that?
 Absolutely.
 We are able to live on one income fairly easily.
 We make it work by doing the following: